 Being self-sufficient, avoiding well trodden (or ridden) paths and discovering the world your own way – for many bikers this is the ultimate in freedom.
 So if you're one of these intrepid adventurers, camping equipment is exactly what you need.
 A tent and sleeping bag are natural allies of the touring motorcyclist.
 There's really no better way to make your biking holiday a memorable experience.

-A tent for motorbike touring always has to be a compromise.
 On the one hand, it needs to offer enough space to keep your luggage and clothes safe and dry.
 But, on the other hand, it should be as light and compact as possible for carrying on your motorbike.
 Here too, the choice you make depends on your particular requirements.
 A single-skin tent saves weight and bulk, but is only recommended for touring in really dry regions.

 From pop-up tents that can be pitched in seconds through to six-person luxury models with a spacious living room, Louis has a wide range of tents for an equally wide range of uses and expectations.
 So the perfect tent for you is sure to be among them.

-The shape of the tent is also a factor.
-Geodetic and dome tents are easy to pitch and, if need be, will even stay up without guy ropes.
+The shape of the tent is also a factor: Geodetic* and dome tents are easy to pitch and, if need be, will even stay up without guy ropes.
 This cannot be said for tunnel tents, but they usually offer more space for the same ground area.
 Whatever shape you choose, make sure the tent has a vestibule that offers enough storage space for your luggage.

 All the sleeping bags in the Louis range are filled with synthetic fibres.
 This makes them very sturdy and insensitive to moisture.
 So you just have to choose between a fitted (mummy style) or a rectangular (envelope style) sleeping bag.
 The advantages of the mummy style include weight, pack size and insulation rating.
 Envelope sleeping bags, on the other hand, offer greater freedom of movement and can be opened out and used as a blanket.